rails/rails/guides/source/initialization.md

 If Rails doesn't recognize the command, it hands the reins over to Rake to run a task of the same name.

-As shown, `Rails::Command` displays the help output automatically if the `args` are empty.
+As shown, `Rails::Command` displays the help output automatically if the `namespace` is empty.

 ```ruby
 module Rails::Command